Don’t fall victim to reduced pay outs if you need to make a claim

 Under-insurance can be a gradual process that builds up over many years, as the original rebuilding cost is index-linked without really examining the costs it is supposed to underpin.
 It may be that the original sum was an estimate and, in the case of relatively new blocks of flats, it is often based on the developer’s costs.
 These will not include VAT, which will immediately add 20% to the actual cost of repairs and make-good works.
 Builders too will have purchased materials and contractors’ labour at favourable, bulk-buy rates.

-In the case of the Grade II listed Glasgow block, it was only the diligence of Deacon advisers that led to an anomaly being spotted and an arrangement made for the building to be revalued, resulting in it now being fully and properly insured.
+In the case of the Grade II listed Glasgow block, it was only the diligence of Deacon advisers that led to an anomaly being spotted and an arrangement made for the building to be revalued, resulting in it now being insured correctly.

 Deacon recommends that owners of any listed building should hire a specialist surveyor to ensure that the rebuilding costs are valued correctly.